tahczeban/amazon_vine_analysis/README.md

                                         FIGURE 1: Access to Amazon Healthcare Table-Colab

-In Deliverable 1, the Healcare table was extracted for scrutiny (ETL) from Amazon's website.
+In Deliverable 1, the Healthcare table was extracted for scrutiny (ETL) from Amazon's website.
+The RDS connection was established and the tables were then created (FIGURES 1 and 2).

 <img width="1428" alt="aws_connection-colab" src="https://user-images.githubusercontent.com/90135381/155857277-da2fb602-49e6-45b9-8646-57d7fd896151.png">